-A creamy, flavorful seasonal soup that is finished in the blender to make a smooth mixture.
-It has few ingredients and keeps well for a few days in the refrigerator.
+This creamy and flavorful seasonal soup is finished in the blender.
+It has few ingredients, and some can be easily substituted, so if you have fresh green asparagus in your fridge, you can probably make it now.
+It keeps well for a few days in the refrigerator.

 In my kitchen, asparagus fall under seasonal, finger food, which means I lightly roast them and eat them straight up.

-And it means I can eat the whole stalk, there's no bending to see where it breaks and discarding most of it.
+This means I can eat the whole stalk; I don't have to bend to see where it breaks and discard most of it.

 Whole or peeled asparagus?

-That depends on how in season and good the skin is on yours.
+That depends on how in season and good the skin is.

-- Unpeeled asparagus: you simply follow the steps without the peeling and broth parts.
-In the end, you can strain the soup after it's blended to discard any hard parts that might've remained.
+- Unpeeled asparagus: in the end, you can strain the soup after it's blended to discard any hard parts that might've remained.

 Serving asparagus soup

-A dollop of whipped cream (no sugar), sour cream, or creme fraiche is the way to go together with a few roasted asparagus tips as I did, which should be added at the last moment as they tend to sink pretty quickly.
+A dollop of whipped cream (no sugar), sour cream, or creme fraiche is the way to go together with a few roasted asparagus tips, which should be added at the last moment as they tend to sink pretty quickly.

-The bonus is that it can be served either hot or at room temperature.
+This soup can be served either warm or at room temperature.

-And the extra bonus is that if this was good with average, out-of-season asparagus, it must be very good with very good ones.
+An extra bonus is that this recipe is good with average, out-of-season asparagus; with very good, seasonal ones, it's fantastic.

 Ingredients